CUF Lecturer in Mathematics

 Applied Mathematics Fellow, St Hilda's College

-I am also a member of the Mathematical Geoscience Group (MGG) and the Applied Dynamical Systems and Inverse Problems research group (ADSIP) in the Oxford Centre for Industrial and Applied Mathematics (OCIAM).
+I am also a member of the Mathematical Geoscience Group (MGG) and the Applied Dynamical Systems and Inverse Problems research group (ADSIP) in the Oxford Centre for Industrial and Applied Mathematics (OCIAM), and the Oxford Climate Network.

 Recent and current D. Phil students with completion dates where appropriate are: